 Study by the University of St. Gallen and zeag shows what HRM has to do in the future

 Many buzzwords as well as uncertainties determine the discussions on digitization.
-The current trend study 'HRM 4.0 HR Work of the Future' at the University of St. Gallen on behalf of the Center for Employee Attractiveness (zeag GmbH) highlights various ways of transformation and types of companies.
+The current trend study 'HRM 4.0 Human Resource Work of the Future' of the University of St. Gallen on behalf of the Center for Employee Attractiveness (zeag GmbH) sheds light on various transformation paths and types of companies.

-For this study, the University of St. Gallen's Institute for Leadership and Human Resource Management evaluated the survey results of 13.658 executives and employees from 87 companies on behalf of the Center for Employee Attractiveness.
+For this study, the University of St. Gallen's Institute for Leadership and Human Resource Management, commissioned by the Center for Employee Attractiveness, evaluated the survey results of 13.658 executives and employees from 87 companies.
 As part of the employer benchmarking TOP JOB, the companies have had their employer attractiveness and personnel work analyzed.

 HR professionals play a key role in digital transformation